 Prior to the introduction of the Vauxhall Adam, it was a market unknown to Vauxhall, especially as the model represents an effort to climb from the volume to semi-premium market.

-But its styling is too wide of the mark to give it enough visual punch to steal too many sales from the Fiat 500.
-Nor, as we shall see, does it offer enough dynamic flair to bother the Citroën DS3.
-And it certainly doesn’t have the all-round driveway appeal of the Mini.
+But is its styling is too wide of the mark to give it enough visual punch to steal many sales from the Fiat 500?
+Does it offer enough dynamic flair to bother the DS 3?
+And does it have the all-round driveway appeal of the Mini?

-And then there’s the name.
+Before we get to any of that, there’s that name to deal with.
 It is so-called in homage to the founder of Opel, Vauxhall’s sister company, Adam Opel.
 That works with the Ferrari Enzo, but here it sounds a little odd.
 Even more unusual are the three core trim levels: Jam, Glam and Slam.
 Each, predictably, come with their own party pieces, but loosely the Jam is the base model, Glam has a little more glitz, while Slam sits at the sporty end.

 Where the Adam scores well is with a range of customisation options that make it entirely possible that you’ll never see two identical models.
 In spring 2016, Vauxhall hit the peak of personalisation with the Unlimited model, available with any combination of roof and body colours, wheel styles and sizes, interior trims, and technology options.